In-App Purchases Integration (Unity Plugin)

 }

-In addition to standard In-App Purchases, the AppCoins SDK supports Indirect In-App Purchases.
-These are purchases that users do not initiate directly through a Buy action within the application.
+In addition to standard In-App Purchases, the AppCoins SDK supports In-App Purchase Intents – purchases not directly triggered by a user action (e.g., tapping a “Buy” button within the app).
 Common use cases include:

 1. Purchasing an item directly from a catalog of In-App Products in the Aptoide Store.